 Legal cases with fixed pricing, standardized processes, and firm timelines

 With an alarming history and present of gender imbalance, India has a reputation globally, caused primarily due to an increasing number of female foeticide cases.
-Albeit selective abortion being banned in the country, thousands of cases relating to sex-selective abortion come up every year.
+Albeit selective abortion in India being banned in the country, thousands of cases relating to sex-selective abortion come up every year.

 The most shocking fact being the number such cases being highest in urban and prospering rural areas with the highest number of education population.
 The phenomenon of gender determination takes place predominantly in educated and prosperous families that long for a male child and therefore, opt for illegal sex determination techniques.